f32c/f32c/README.md

 execute gcc-generated code when synthesized in the most compact configuration which consumes just 697 (649 logic plus 48 memory) LUTs.

+Floating point vector processor can be optionally sinthesized.
+Tested on spartan-6 xc6slx25 and artix-7 xc7a35i and xc7a102t.
-Floating point vector processor is a work in progress and can be optionally sinthesized.
-On Artix-7 it uses 3148 LUTs, 64K BRAM, 38 DSP multipliers (36 for divider unit) and can provide up to 3 MFLOPs/MHz.
+On Artix-7 it uses 3148 LUTs, 64K BRAM, 38 DSP multipliers
+(36 for divider unit) and can provide up to 3 MFLOPs/MHz.

 The Fmax depends on core configuration and FPGA silicon, and tops at around 115 MHz for 90 nm FPGAs (such as Xilinx S3E / S3A or Lattice XP2)